 Get close to the microphone

-To capture the best sound, your subject needs to be as close to the microphone as possible.
+To capture the best sound when filming on an iPhone, your subject needs to be as close to the microphone as possible.
 This goes for any video project, whether you’re recording on an iPhone or with a professional sound kit.

 Try and get the camera as close as possible to your subject and shooting in a space with minimal background noise and echo will also help.